tutkuofnight/kuick.css/README.md

 # kuick.css 🎇
-Mini css library based page &amp; component layout creation
+Mini css library based on page &amp; component layout creation

 ### How to use?
 Use with CDN: